socialmedia-class/socialmedia-class.github.io/twittertutorial.md

 #### Trends API

-Twitter provide global trends and as well as localized tweets.
+Twitter provides global trends and as well as localized tweets.
 The easiest and best way to see what trends are available and the place ids (which you will need to know to query localized trends or tweets), is by using this commend to request worldwide trends:

 {% highlight python %}
 # Get all the locations where Twitter provides trends service